dantonyuk/code-review-grumble/grumbles/BOXINGUSE.md

 * some IDEs complain about unboxing without [null check](NULLCHECK.md)

 Wrapper values used in place of primitives consume more memory.
 Let's see how much.
-It differs from JVM to JVM, so for simplicity let's take 64-bit JDK.
+It differs from JVM to JVM, so for the sake of simplicity let's take 64-bit JDK.
 Object there has 12-byte header, and integer primitive value fits right away into 16 pad (it depends on the memory alignment, let's pretend that it's 16 bytes).
 So the total space used by `Integer` class is 16 bytes.
-Same for `Boolean`.
-So you see it's 4 times more than a primitive value.
+You see it's 4 times more than a primitive int value.
+But don't forget about the client side!
+Since wrapper objects are used by reference not by value, it adds up 8 bytes for every object with one `Integer` field in it.
+If this integer value is not from cache (which by default holds only 256 integers in range –127 to +127) the memory consumption is 6 times more.
+For `Boolean`s it's slightly better: since we have only two boolean values they are cached and only object reference is the one that takes some room.
+So it only doubles used memory.

 The unboxing operation might be really fast if it's optimized the way we can get the wrapped value directly.
 I don't know if JIT does it.
 But